 However, everything doesn't always go according to plan in the crypto world.
 There are a lot of risks.
-Some are inherent, like the impermanent loss when the value of staked assets drops due to market action.
+Some are built in, like the temporary loss when the value of staked assets goes down because of what's going on in the market.
 There could also be black swan events leading to the total loss of staked assets.

 Generally, there are several risks to be aware of when staking.
-They include smart contract code failure, potential bugs, centralized exchange hacks, slashing, private key theft, and rug pulls.
+They include mistakes in the code for smart contracts, bugs, hacking of centralized exchanges, slashing, stealing private keys, and "rug pulls."

-Due to the various risks in the DeFi industry and the difficulty or near impossibility of recovering stolen funds, it's important to take precautions.
+Due to the many risks in the DeFi industry and the fact that it's hard or nearly impossible to get stolen money back, it's important to be careful.
 Such precautions include understanding what staking on each protocol will entail.